Don't Overthink it. Preferring Shorter Thinking Chains for Improved LLM Reasoning: Introduction

+To gain further insights into the underlining mechanism of why shorter thinking is preferable, we analyze the generated reasoning chains.
+We first show that while taking the shorter reasoning is beneficial per individual question, longer reasoning is still needed to solve harder questions, as claimed in recent studies \citep{claude37, o1, s1}.
+Next, we analyze the backtracking and re-thinking behaviors of reasoning chains.
+We find that shorter reasoning paths are more effective, as they involve fewer backtracks, with a longer average backtrack length.
+This finding holds both generally and when controlling for overall trajectory length.

-Based on our findings, we study whether training on short reasoning chains can lead to more accurate models.
-To do so, we finetune the Qwen-$2.5$-$32$B model \citep{qwen2.5} on three variants of the S$1$ dataset~\citep{s1}: S$1$-short, S$1$-long, and S$1$-random, consisting of examples with the shortest, longest, and randomly sampled reasoning trajectories among several generations, respectively.
-Our experiments demonstrate that finetuning Qwen-$2.5$-$32$B on S$1$-short not only yields shorter thinking lengths, but also improves model performance.
+To further strengthening our findings, we study whether training on short reasoning chains can lead to more accurate models.
+To do so, we finetune two Qwen-$2.5$~\citep{qwen2.5} models~($7$B and $32$B) on three variants of the S$1$ dataset~\citep{s1}: S$1$-short, S$1$-long, and S$1$-random, consisting of examples with the shortest, longest, and randomly sampled reasoning trajectories among several generations, respectively.
+Our experiments demonstrate that finetuning using S$1$-short not only yields shorter thinking lengths, but also improves model performance.
 Conversely, finetuning on S$1$-long increases reasoning time with no significant performance gains.

 This work rethinks the test-time compute paradigm for reasoning LLMs, showing that longer thinking not only does not ensure better reasoning, but also leads to worse reasoning in most cases.
 Our \methodm{m} methods prioritize shorter reasoning, yielding improved performance and reduced computational costs for current reasoning LLMs.
 We also show that training reasoning LLMs with shorter reasoning trajectories can enhance performance and reduce costs.
 Our results pave the way towards a new era of efficient and high-performing reasoning LLMs.